 However, your doctor may recommend treatment that directly targets the build-up of fluid.

 Draining the surplus amniotic fluid

-Your OB-GYN may perform an amniocentesis in order to relieve the uterus of excess fluid.
+An amniocentesis can relieve the uterus of excess fluid.
 Sometimes more than one amniocentesis is required; this process is called amnioreduction.

 The oral medication Indocin can cut down on the baby’s urine production, which will decrease the amount of amniotic fluid.
 However, this drug is not recommended for use after 31 weeks of pregnancy, and carries some risk for fetal heart problems.
 The baby’s heart will need to be carefully monitored with a Doppler ultrasound or an echocardiogram.